 Ask your venue about holding your ceremony on a Friday or Sunday instead.
 These non-standard dates are more likely to be offered at special rates and less expensive packages.
 And then ask about the time slot as well.
-Morning or brunch time events may not cost as much as a evening – until after midnight – celebration.
+Morning or brunch time events may not cost as much as an evening – until after midnight – celebration.

 “What about the dress?
 Do I have to spend thousands?”

 You certainly don’t have to spend thousands of dollars on a wedding gown.
 In fact, the trend isn’t to spend upward on five grand on a design anymore.
 Brides are becoming more budget-conscious and going with handmade designs or vintage finds.
-Yes, the taboo reputation of pre-owned wedding dresses are a thing of the past.
+Yes, the taboo reputation of pre-owned wedding dresses is a thing of the past.

-Whether it’s a family heirloom (worn freely aside from some cleaning costs or some possible alterations) or a secondhand gown of a designer you already love, it’s okay to do a little extra shopping around for your wedding dress that doesn’t include five different appointment at downtown bridal boutiques.
+Whether it’s a family heirloom (worn freely aside from some cleaning costs or some possible alterations) or a secondhand gown of a designer you already love, it’s okay to do a little extra shopping around for your wedding dress that doesn’t include five different appointments at downtown bridal boutiques.